ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 Recently at work, we faced a challenge with implementing pagination on a mysql database table that had a self reference, creating a tree structure.
-The requirement was to show the tree in depth first order, paginate the results with an infinite scroll so the parent child relationships could easily be visualized across pages, and allow inserts at any level of the tree, rendering the new nodes efficiently.
+The requirements were to show the tree in depth first order, paginate the results with an infinite scroll so the parent child relationships could easily be visualized across pages, and allow inserts at any level of the tree, rendering the new nodes efficiently.

-For purposes of this writeup, I'm using php 8.4 and composer 2.8 and laravel installer 5.16.
 If you'd like to follow along or implement this for yourself, here was the quick setup I used.
+I'm using php 8.4, composer and laravel installer.

 ```bash
 composer require -g livewire/installer